 This 5 acre end of the road property is WAY off the beaten path, but close enough to civilization to keep you supplied.
 We are at the South end of the Key Peninsula, aka the Sunny Key.
-We are less than 3 miles to Joemma Beach State Park, and a few more miles to Penrose Point State park , where you can clam, fish, or dig for oysters and muscles in season.
-Bay Lake is betwe
+We are less than 3 miles to Joemma Beach State Park, and 6 miles to Penrose Point State park , where you can clam, fish, or dig for oysters and muscles in season.
+Bay Lake is between the 2

-Our camping land is 12 year old clear cut/ blackberry field that we are turning into a permaculture farm, nursery, frisbee golf course and 250 person group camp/ Private Amphitheater.
-Walk the more than 1 mile of internal trails or bring a mini bike or off road go cart.
+Our camping land is 12 year old clear cut that we are turning into a permaculture farm, nursery, frisbee golf course, and up to 500 person group camp/ Private Amphitheater for private events.
+Walk the more than 1 mile of internal trails or bring a mini bike, quad, BMX, Mountain bike or off road go cart.

 This is a working farm.
 Expect to encounter woofers, farmers, natural builders, and our friends and family enjoying our camp with you.
-Bring your guitars, drums, etc… no park rangers going to tell you to turn it down.
-We love music .
+Bring your guitars, drums, light night toys, etc… no park ranger is going to tell you to turn it down.
+We love music and light.

 This is a working Permaculture Farm where forestry and land management are done on human scale.
 It is still rough. not leveled in any way.
 Bring good solid footwear.
 Think scrubby and thorns, not a front lawn or park grass.
 Although the amount of clear playable space is growing by the day.
 There is a box of land clearing tools.
 If you don't find the perfect nook, build one for your tent.
 Or clear away the ever encroaching wilderness in the rv spots.
 Build your reality.